-Installation of a calendarium as formal result of the artistic research project on big data and etyming
+Installation of a calendarium as the formal result of an artistic research project on big data and etyming

 alexandra reill: object installation, 2019

 As part of the artistic research project on big data, where the research objective is to test the functionality of tagging as an essential social profiling tool in combination with personality evaluation methods (see Big Five / FFM (1)), for a defined period of time, Alexandra Reill declares herself sample of biographical development, which could be experienced by any other person with comparable disposition as well.
 She is subject to an objectifying self-evaluation method especially considering the relevance of etyma (2) – the “actual” meaning of words.
 The research goal, however, proved to be brittle: Big Data loses its meaning; meaningful as result of the artistic research process and as its formal result the narrative never forget how fragile peopleremained – a calendarium (3), an autofiction …

 The combination of intuitive and statistical methods forms the basis of the model of a self-generating narration developed by Alexandra Reill: For the months 04-07/2019, Reill introduces a scheme: the taking of at least one [everyday] photo per day.
 For the period 06-07/2019 another scheme applies: She feeds the accumulating images into a screensaver and for one hour daily records exactly one word = audio tag = keyword = term on the occasion of each photo shown to her “coincidentally”, by the algorithm of the screensaver.
 In doing so, she pays attention to intuitive word finding and submits to the premise of not censoring tags wanting to be forgiven.